ghost-goblin/javascriptFundamentals/oopprinciples.md

 > “Do one thing and do it well”

+Every function that you write should do exactly *one* thing and have a clearly defined goal.

 ### The Open/Closed Principle
+JavaScript modules should be open to extension but closed to modification.
+If you want to extend a modules behaviour, you don't need to modify the existing code.

 ### The Liskov Substitution Principle

 ### The Interface Segregation Principle

 ### The Dependency Inversion Principle

 ## Explain what “tightly coupled” objects are and why we want to avoid them